z00nx/z00nx.github.io/_posts/2016-09-11-necromancer.md

 flag5{0766c36577af58e15545f099a3b15e60}
 ```

-Sending the string blackmagic to the server on port 31337 reveals the next flag and unlocks the next challenge.
+Sending the string blackmagic to the server on port 31337 reveals the fifth flag and unlocks the next challenge.
 The fifth flag is **flag5{0766c36577af58e15545f099a3b15e60}**

 <img src="{{site.url}}/assets/necromancer-3.png">